 Connect the output jacks of each of your components to the corresponding input jacks at the rear of the amplifier.
-When doing this, be careful to ensure that the correct Left/Right channel connections have been made.
-RCA connectors are colour coded to help you, so use the white plugs for the Left channel and the red plug for the Right channel.
-We recommend the use of high quality RCA interconnects wherever possible, for the best quality sound. (e.g. REDGUM's RGAP 05, RGAP 1 & RGSil)
+When doing this, be careful to ensure that the correct left/right channel connections have been made.
+RCA connectors are colour coded to help you, so use the white plugs for the left channel and the red plug for the right channel.
+We recommend the use of high quality RCA interconnects wherever possible, for the best quality sound. (e.g. REDGUM's RGAP 05 & RGAP 1)

 The amplifier inputs are all the same sensitivity, and will accept a signal from any line-level source (Media servers, Tuner, MP3, etc.).
 Therefore, any unused inputs may be used by other components.
 If you wish to connect a Turntable, you will need to purchase a separate Phono Preamplifier.
 REDGUM Audio produces a stand-alone Phono Preamplifier, RGPH models.
 If in any doubt, consult your dealer.
+Record out The Record Out/Tape Out sockets allow you to record a signal coming in through any of the input sockets (for example, your CD player).
+This signal is unprocessed, and fed directly from the input sockets to the Record Out sockets to allow the best quality "straight through" recording.
+Use RCA connectors to connect the Record Out sockets to your recording device.
+How to use your REDGUM amplifier At the front of your amplifier is an on/off switch, and three controls.
+Fully manual units have three rotary controls whereas remote controlled units have a fixed input control.
+These controls are used to turn the amplifier on and off, select the input source, and adjust the volume, thereby achieving the Dual Mono balance.